The Leap, Queensland: History

-The Leap is named for a historical event in which it is widely believed an Aboriginal woman carrying her daughter leapt off a cliff to evade capture by the Queensland Native Police circa 1860.
+The locality is named after the nearby mountain of the same name.
+It is named for a historical event in which it is widely believed an Aboriginal woman carrying her daughter leapt off a cliff to evade capture by the Queensland Native Police circa 1860.
 The woman died but her daughter survived.

 The Leap Provisional School opened on 13 March 1893.
 On 1 January 1909, it became The Leap State School.
 In 1919, Arthur Edward Hunter (of The Leap Hotel) donated 1.1786 ha of land for the school.
 The school closed on 8 August 1969.
 As the land had been donated for school purposes, the usual practice was that the land was returned to the donor or their heirs.
 Two people made claims to be Hunter's relatives, but the Queensland Government did not find the claims to be proven and decided in 1988 to sell the land and kept the proceeds.
 The school was at 2105 Maraju Yakapari Road.

 The North Coast railway line reached The Leap in 1924, with the area being served by the following now-abandoned stations (from south to north):